top of page

 GIFT CFO

-The International Financial Services Centres Authority (IFSCA) recently issued an informal guidance letter on August 20, 2025, in response to an application submitted by LGT Wealth India Private Limited (IFSC Branch) concerning the distribution of capital market products.
-This interpretative response provides essential clarity on the regulatory framework for distributors in GIFT IFSC and the potential for Fund Management Entities (FMEs) to assume dual roles.
+The International Financial Services Centres Authority (IFSCA) recently issued an informal guidance letter on August 20, 2025.
+This letter responded to an application from LGT Wealth India Private Limited (IFSC Branch) regarding the distribution of capital market products.
+This interpretative response provides essential clarity on the regulatory framework for distributors in GIFT IFSC.
+It also highlights the potential for Fund Management Entities (FMEs) to assume dual roles.

-• Applicant: LGT Wealth India Pvt Ltd, a SEBI-registered Portfolio Manager and Distributor (AMFI/APMI), with an IFSC branch registered as a Non-Retail Fund Management Entity (FME) asked on Informal Guidance on Distributor.
+• Applicant: LGT Wealth India Pvt Ltd is a SEBI-registered Portfolio Manager and Distributor (AMFI/APMI).
+Their IFSC branch is registered as a Non-Retail Fund Management Entity (FME) and sought informal guidance on distribution.

 • Queries Raised:

-1. Whether their Mumbai Head Office could distribute IFSCA-registered financial products (funds launched by GIFT City entities).
+1. Can their Mumbai Head Office distribute IFSCA-registered financial products (funds launched by GIFT City entities)?

-2. Whether their Non-Retail FME in IFSC could also apply for separate Distributor registration under the IFSCA (Capital Market Intermediaries) Regulations, 2025.
+2. Can their Non-Retail FME in IFSC apply for separate Distributor registration under the IFSCA (Capital Market Intermediaries) Regulations, 2025?

 1. Distribution from Non-GIFT City Office